GimmeKitties711/challenge_3-dynamic_random_password_generator/README.md

 ![Password output](Assets/Images/password_output.png)

 ## Credits
-No collaboration took place for this project, but some web resources helped me write the code and comments for this project:
+No collaboration took place for this project, but the following web resources helped me write the code and comments for this project:

 1. [Special character unicode](https://owasp.org/www-community/password-special-characters)
 2. [Using unicode to represent special characters](https://stackoverflow.com/questions/13093126/insert-unicode-character-into-javascript)